-16. Nationality of Arbitrator in International Arbitration
+18. Nationality of Arbitrator in International Arbitration

-Where the parties are nationals or residents of different countries, any neutral arbitrator shall, upon the request of either party, be appointed from the nationals of a country other than that of any of the parties.
+Where the parties are nationals or residents of different countries, any neutral arbitrator shall, upon the request of either party, be appointed from among the nationals of a country other than that of any of the parties.
 The request must be made prior to the time set for the appointment of the arbitrator as agreed by the parties or set by these rules.

-17. Number of Arbitrators
+19. Number of Arbitrators

-If the arbitration agreement does not specify the number of arbitrators, the dispute shall be heard and determined by a panel composed of three arbitrators selected in accordance with Section 13, unless the parties agree otherwise or the AAA, in its discretion, directs that a different number of arbitrators be appointed, or unless the Expedited Procedures are applicable as provided in Section 9.
+If the arbitration agreement does not specify the number of arbitrators, the dispute shall be heard and determined by one arbitrator, unless the AAA, in its discretion, directs that a greater number of arbitrators be appointed.

-18. Notice to Arbitrator of Appointment
+20. Notice to Arbitrator of Appointment

-Notice of the appointment of any arbitrator, whether appointed unilaterally by a party, mutually by the parties or by the AAA, shall be sent to the arbitrator by the AAA, together with a copy of these rules, and the signed acceptance of the arbitrator shall be filed with the AAA prior to the opening of the first hearing.
+Notice of the appointment of the neutral arbitrator, whether appointed mutually by the parties or by the AAA, shall be sent to the arbitrator by the AAA, together with a copy of these rules, and the signed acceptance of the arbitrator shall be filed with the AAA prior to the opening of the first hearing.

-19. Disclosure and Challenge Procedure
+21. Disclosure and Challenge Procedure

-Any person appointed as an arbitrator shall disclose to the AAA any circumstance likely to affect impartiality, including any bias or any financial or personal interest in the result of the arbitration or any past or present relationship with the parties or their representatives.
-Any party to the arbitration having similar knowledge about an arbitrator shall also disclose such information to the AAA as soon as practicable.
+Any person appointed as neutral arbitrator shall disclose to the AAA any circumstance likely to affect impartiality, including any bias or any financial or personal interest in the result of the arbitration or any past or present relationship with the parties or their representatives.
 Upon receipt of such information from the arbitrator or another source, the AAA shall communicate the information to the parties and, if it deems it appropriate to do so, to the arbitrator and others.
+Upon objection of a party to the continued service of a neutral arbitrator, the AAA shall determine whether the arbitrator should be disqualified and shall inform the parties of its decision, which shall be conclusive.